rubyfu/RubyFu/references/README.md

     * HTTP Traceroute
     * CeWL - Custom Word List generator
     * Roini - Vulnerability research and exploit development framework
+    * Idb - is a tool to simplify some common tasks for iOS pentesting and research
     * [ADD YOUR RYBY HACKING TOOL HERE!]